sablier-labs/docs/docs/concepts/13-glossary.md

 A term coined by us to refer to the requirement of locking up tokens in order to create a stream.

+## Lockup Protocol

-Smart contracts that are considered foundational, and are essential for Lockup to exist.
+Smart contracts that are considered foundational, and are essential for Lockup streams to exist.
 Upgrading to a new version of lockup would require deploying an entirely new set of smart contracts, and would be considered a new version of the Lockup protocol.

-## Lockup Dynamic
+## Lockup Dynamic Stream

 A Lockup stream with a payment rate per second that can vary over time.

-## Lockup Linear
+## Lockup Linear Stream

 A Lockup stream with a constant payment rate per second.

-## Lockup Tranched
+## Lockup Tranched Stream

 A Lockup stream with payments in discrete tranches.